qmk/qmk_firmware/docs/features/tri_layer.md

 | `TRI_LAYER_UPPER_LAYER`  | `2`     | Sets the default for the "upper" layer.  |
 | `TRI_LAYER_ADJUST_LAYER` | `3`     | Sets the default for the "adjust" layer. |

-Eg, if you wanted to set the "Adjust" layer to be layer 5, you'd add this to your `config.h`:
+For instance, if you wanted to set the "adjust" layer to be layer 5, you would add this to your `config.h`:

 ```c
 #define TRI_LAYER_ADJUST_LAYER 5